 Reboot all interfaces during switchover (except HA interfaces) If this option is enabled, interfaces on the bridge are reinitialized during the swap to force switches connected to the firewall to renew their ARP tables.
-Enable link aggregation when the firewall is passive If this option is selected, link aggregation will be enabled on the firewall even if it has become passive in the cluster.
+Enable link aggregation when the firewall is passive When this option is enabled in a configuration that uses link aggregation (LACP), aggregates will be enabled even on the passive member of the cluster.
 Periodically send gratuitous ARP requests If this option is selected, you will send ARP announcements at regular intervals so that the different devices on the network (switch, routers, etc) can update their own ARP tables.
 1 NOTE Even during the passive stage, the firewall will still send an ARP announcement, regardless of this option.
 Frequency (in seconds) The frequency of ARP requests can be defined in this field, up to a maximum of 9999 seconds.